lancercat/OpenSAVR/readme.md

 The code repo for ICDAR 2023 paper: Open-Set Text Recognition via Shape-Awareness Visual Reconstruction

-Working in progress.
-Will be ready and documented before the conference.

 [UPD] The models are now uploaded to google drive, at least it does not ask my phone number for uploading and won't ask yours for downloading...

 Link: https://drive.google.com/file/d/1EhaAbKEWtKUUivEmb_0mbrWDKvimvepz/view?usp=sharing